markstevening/tanstack-issue/README.md

 These workarounds may not be suitable for all projects.

+Wrapping the AddToList button in another ClientOnly component removes the hydration issue.
+This may raise another question about how and when components are determined to be client only.

 Questions:

 Why is there a hydration error when the component is wrapped within the ClientOnly tags, and the function called is wrapped within createClientOnlyFn ?
 I understand these should precvent the server trying to render the component, and avoid the hydration issues.